Florida literature: History

 A printing press began operating in St. Augustine in 1783.

 Organizations

 The Florida Publishers Group formed in 1983.
 The Florida Center for the Book was established in 1984.
 The South Florida Writers Association formed in 1990, and the Florida Writers Association in 2001.

 Awards and events

 The Key West Literary Seminar began in 1983, and the Miami Book Fair in 1984.
-The Florida Book Awards for "best Florida literature" began in 2006, administered by Florida State University Libraries; recent nonfiction awardees include Susan Cerulean, Jace E. Davis, Gilbert King, Henry Knight, William McKeen, and Margaret Ross Tolbert.
+The Florida Book Awards for "best Florida literature" began in 2006, administered by Florida State University Libraries; recent nonfiction awardees include Susan Cerulean, Jack E. Davis, Gilbert King, Henry Knight, William McKeen, and Margaret Ross Tolbert.